-🧠 What Does Pathological Mean?
+🧠 What Does Pathological Meaning?
 Definition in Medicine, Psychology, and Real-Life Terms

-You’ve probably heard the term “pathological” tossed around—maybe in a hospital, a psychology class, or even a courtroom.
+You’ve probably heard the term “pathological meaning” tossed around—maybe in a hospital, a psychology class, or even a courtroom.
 But what does it really mean?

 Whether you’re studying medicine, exploring mental health, or just want to understand how this powerful word is used in context, you’ve landed in the right place.
 Let’s break it down in simple terms. 🧬

-📘 What Does “Pathological” Mean in Simple Terms?
+📘 What Does “Pathological” Meaning in Simple Terms?

 In its simplest form, pathological means: “relating to disease.”